RayBenefield/hermes/worklog.md

 # Work Log

+## #96

+Logged another double session trying to explore how to handle individual addressing of messages.
+I got most of the way however I realized that not only do I need to do an action per player, I ALSO need to do an action for the entire game, not just per player.
+So now I have to consider both and figure out how to proceed with that.
+I'll have to think on it.
+So just stashing all my changes for now.

 ## #95

 Finished the integration tests for winner.
 The next thing to do is to handle the